TonyGuil/bbchallenge/Holdouts/README.md

 - 3536 of the remaining 4230 machines are Bouncers.
 Verification file is Bouncers_Holdouts.dvf.

 The remaining 694 machines are in Bouncers_Holdouts.umf.
+Of these, 58 appear to be Bells (see ProbableBells.*).